 Educational field trips (day trips only) are encouraged as enrichment to classroom activities.
 Parents will receive prior notification of each field trip.
-Upon (re)enrolment each year, parents are asked to give permission for their child to participate in field trips and excursions.

-PARENT-TEACHER COMMUNICATIONS
+PARENT-TEACHER COMMUNICATION

 Our goal is to build a great partnership between parents, students, and teachers and enhance student learning through positive, regular, and transparent communication.